Ask A Christian Podcast

 Takeaways and Next Steps

-Pope Leo XIV’s election is a moment to reflect, not react.
+A new pope’s election is a moment to reflect, not react.
 His policies may shape global Christianity, but scripture, not pageantry, guides true faith.
 The Vatican’s wealth, while striking, pales beside its charitable impact—yet both Catholics and Protestants must ensure giving reflects Christ’s heart.
 Salvation hinges on faith, not tradition, freeing believers from institutional debates.

 Leave a Comment